aredoubles/caskconfig/README.md

 ```
 and it should send you on your way.

+Be sure to occasionally update the apps, and Homebrew/Cask itself, with ``brew update``.

 Do also check out the [Lifehacker write-up](http://lifehacker.com/how-to-make-your-own-bulk-app-installer-for-os-x-1586252163), including the comments(!), which are actually quite helpful(!!).

 ## Bug Tracking and Feature Requests